You will find in this complete Guide the Best Chinese social media for Marketing, with last update, figures and best strategies, done by expert.

 - Wechat search:

 In 2018, Wechat introduced a search feature, which brands could utilize to improve the velocity of their content.
 The search function on WeChat is still relatively new.
 Therefore, extensive research and testing has yet to yield any concrete strategies to master WeChat search.
-If it happen to be like any other search engine, keyword optimization could help drive traffic to relevant articles.
+If it happens to be like any other search engine, keyword optimization could help drive traffic to relevant articles.

 - The “Wow” of Wechat: